 Force Cooler 2 – 24 Pallets (36 hours pull down time to minus 0.5 degrees Celsius).

-We can assist with the resorting and repacking of imported fruits that arrives with QC issues in Cape Town Harbour from May to October.
+We can assist with the resorting and repacking of imported fresh fruits and vegetables that arrives with Quality issues in Cape Town Harbour from May to October.

 We welcome trade enquiries, comments and suggestions.